o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 ### Step 1: Recreate the historic data locally

-To recreate the historic data locally, you can either use the [storage query tool](./storage-query-tool.md) to retrieve the relevant historic data for this run from the server running AR and place the contents in the `<build_path>/bin/TestImpactFramework/debug/Persistent/Native/historic/main-smoke` directory, or recreate the historic data from scratch.
-As the latter approach is the most reliable (as it does not require access to the persistent storage used by AR), this is the approach that will be described below.
+The most reliable way to recreate the historic data locally is from scratch, as it does not require access to the persistent storage used by AR.
+Alternatively, you can also use the [storage query tool](./storage-query-tool.md) to retrieve the relevant historic data for this run from the server running AR and place the contents in the `<build_path>/bin/TestImpactFramework/debug/Persistent/Native/historic/main-smoke` directory.

+For this set of instructions, you will recreate the historic data locally from scratch.

 Checkout and build the commit used by the last run (in this instance `4b65521188a2a0beb399eca7b692216d2fe3d209`).
 For native runs, it is recommended you build the `debug` configuration to make debugging easier but for Python runs you must build the `profile` configuration as, at the time of writing, Python tests will not execute properly with the `debug` build configuration.